0xPolygon/polygon-docs/docs/zkEVM/architecture/user-fees.md

 The above scenario is undesirable.
 And thus needs to be remedied.

-One solution to the above situation is to, instead of comparing the user's $\texttt{GasPriceSigned}$ with the current $\texttt{L2GasPrice}$, rather compare it with the least $\texttt{L2GasPrice}$ among the suggested gas prices in the given time interval.
+One solution to the above situation is to, instead of comparing the user's $\texttt{GasPriceSigned}$ with the current $\texttt{L2GasPrice}$, rather compare it with the minimum $\texttt{L2GasPrice}$ among the suggested gas prices in the given time interval.

 That is, allow transactions from users that have signed any $\texttt{SignedGasPrice}$ above the minimum L2 gas price recorded during a given time interval.